 Maintaining the infrastructure is also important.
-It is essential to get repair of the existing creeks and storm water drainage systems to maintain a smooth hydraulic performance of the drains.
+It is essential to get repair the existing creeks and stormwater drainage systems to maintain the smooth hydraulic performance of the drains.
 This can be very helpful in mitigating the impact of floods in smaller zones with more frequent flooding.

-In a situation of risk, it is imperative to mitigate people by promoting them to shift from the risked zone.
-In such situations, smooth connecting roads is a great saviour.
+In a situation of risk, it is imperative to mitigate people by promoting them to shift from the risk zone.
+In such situations, smooth connecting roads are a great saviour.

 What is Non-Structural Flood Mitigation?

-Prior warnings can help people in staying alarm and ready to fight any worse that can come up.
+Prior warnings can help people in staying alarmed and ready to fight any worse that can come up.
 Hence, a prior warning must be issued timely to ensure public safety and security.

-Proper controls must be executed in designing buildings for areas prone to flood.
+Proper controls must be executed in designing buildings for areas prone to flooding.
 The issued measures must be strictly followed and taken care of while constructing new homes.

 Also, a regular inspection and repair of older properties must be done from time to time to avoid any demolishes, property damage and accidents.

 Though floods cannot be avoided proper management and mitigation can prove to be really helpful in reducing damages that can be caused by them or to ensure easy water damage repair.